 I do not regret my decision to visit the museum one bit.
 From the moment I was handed a Lindt chocolate smiley face with my ticket I fell in love with the place.
 I usually don’t take many pictures in museums because I find there’s too much to see and it’s easy to forget most of the item descriptions.
 But everything in the Schokoladenmuseum was just so fascinating, there were so many things I wanted to remember.

 At this point in my trip to Cologne I’d only spent money on food, beer, and admissions, but I wanted a bit of a unique souvenir from the experience as well.
-I assumed I would be overwhelmed by the sheer amount of chocolate in the museum gift shop and that I’d be unable to make a decision of what to buy in this rare moment where I allowed myself to indulge on my weakness.
+I assumed I would be overwhelmed by the sheer amount of chocolate in the museum gift shop, and that I’d be unable to make a decision on what to buy in this rare moment where I allowed myself to indulge on my weakness.
 Luckily, partway through the museum you have the option to create your own chocolate bar: you pick your desired chocolate colour (white, milk, or dark) and top it with up to four different nuts, fruits, or other candies or spices, all for the same price as any other chocolate bar in the museum.
 Naturally I couldn’t pass up the chance to create something truly unique – what are the chances someone would pick the exact same combination as me?
 (If you do the math, please let me know; I’m genuinely curious.)

 After my tour of the museum I popped back into the city for a sandwich and beer to bring along to the sunny waterfront.